-(Calgary) Paredes played 18 games and made 53 of 58 field goals (for a league-best 91.4-per cent success rate with a long of 48 yards) and 35 of 41 converts.
-He also had 78 kickoffs for 5,096 yards (avg 65.3, longest 95) and five singles.
+(Calgary) Paredes played all 18 games and made 53 of 58 field goals (for a league-best 91.4-per cent success rate with a long of 48 yards) and 35 of 41 converts.
+He also had 78 kickoffs for 5,096 yards (for an average of 65.3 yards with a long of 95) and five singles.
 He kicked for a total of 199 points and also had three special-teams tackles.
+Paredes had four games with five field goals – against Montreal in Weeks 4 and 15, against BC in Week 9 and against Saskatchewan in Week 14.
 With three converts and two singles, he accounted for five points in the Western Final and averaged 70.4 yards on five kickoffs in that game.
 He was one-for-one on extra points, one-for-one on field goals and had five kickoffs for 258 yards in the Grey Cup.
 Paredes was a West Division and CFL all-star.

-(Calgary) Paredes earned West Division, CFL and CFL Players’ Association all-star honours as he converted 93.0 per cent of his field-goal attempts to set a new franchise record and establish the second-best single-season success rate in CFL history.
-Paredes was good on 40 of his 43 field-goal tries including his final 18 in a row.
-He was named the CFL’s special teams player of the month after going a perfect 14-for-14 on field goals in five games during October and November including a game-winner on the final play Nov.
+(Calgary) Paredes playe 18 regular-season games and earned West Division and CFL all-star honours as he converted 93.0 per cent of his field-goal attempts to set a new franchise record and establish the second-best single-season success rate in CFL history.
+He was good on 40 of his 43 field-goal tries including his final 18 in a row.
+Paredes was named the CFL’s special teams player of the month after going a perfect 14-for-14 on field goals in five games during October and November including a game-winner on the final play Nov.
 2 in Edmonton.
-Paredes was 49-for-49 on extra-point conversions finished third in the CFL with 170 total points.
+Paredes was 49-for-49 on extra-point conversions and finished third in the CFL with 170 total points.
 He was also among the league leaders with a 63.2-yard average on kickoffs.
-He was the Stamps’ nominee for Most Outstanding Special Teams Player.
+Paredes was the Stamps’ nominee for Most Outstanding Special Teams Player.
 In the playoffs, Paredes accounted for 32 points as he was a perfect on eight field-goal attempts and seven extra-point conversions.
 He was four-for-four in field goals in the Grey Cup game.

 (Calgary) Paredes joined the Stamps for Week 2 after an injury sidelined Rob Maver.
-The rookie made an early impression, kicking a 50-yard field goal in his first CFL attempt on July 8 at BC.
+The rookie made a strong early impression, kicking a 50-yard field goal in his first CFL attempt on July 8 at BC and being named the CFL’s top special teams player of the week.
 He went on to make 35 of 45 field goal attempts and finished fifth in the CFL with 158 kicking points.
-He was perfect on 48 point-after-touchdown conversions.
+He was perfect on 48 extra-point conversions.
 Paredes twice kicked five field goals in a game including an Oct.
-14 game against Toronto in which he was perfect in five attempts.
+14 contest against Toronto in which he was perfect on each attempt.
 He also kicked five field goals on Sept.
 9 in Edmonton.
-He was the team’s kickoff specialist, averaging 60.1 yards per kickoff on 88 attempts for 5,289 yards.
-Paredes was named the CFL’s top special teams player in Week 2 after helping the Stamps defeat the Lions in BC.
-He kicked at least 10 points in a game on seven occasions including a season-high 17 points on Sept.
+He also averaged 60.1 yards on 88 kickoffs.
+Paredes accounted for at least 10 points in a game on seven occasions including a season-high 17 points on Sept.
 9 against Edmonton and again on Oct.
 14 against Toronto.
-He was three-for-three in field goals and accounted for 10 points in the West Division semifinal against Edmonton.
+He was three-for-three on field goals and accounted for 10 points in the West Division semifinal against Edmonton.

 First field goal: July 8, 2011, at BC (50 yards)

-Post-season standout: Perfect on eight field-goal attempts in three Grey Cup games
+Post-season standout: Perfect on 11 field-goal attempts in five Grey Cup games